EricLBuehler/mistral.rs/docs/ANYMOE.md

 https://github.com/EricLBuehler/mistral.rs/assets/65165915/33593903-d907-4c08-a0ac-d349d7bf33de

-> Note: By default, this has the capability to create an SVG loss image.
+> Note: By default, this has the capability to create an csv loss image.
 When building from source (for Python or CLI), you may use `--no-default-features` command line to disable this.
 This may be necessary if networking is unavailable.

 ## Dataset
 Currently, AnyMoE expects a JSON dataset with one top-level key `row`, which is an array of objects with keys `prompt` (string), `expert` (integer), and `image_urls` (optional array of strings).
 For example: